packethost/terraform-provider-packet/website/docs/r/device.html.markdown

 * `always_pxe` (Optional) - If true, a device with OS `custom_ipxe` will
   continue to boot via iPXE on reboots.
-* `hardware_reservation_id` (Optional) - The id of hardware reservation where you want this device deployed, or `next-available` if you want to pick your next available reservation automatically.
+* `hardware_reservation_id` (Optional) - The id of hardware reservation where you want this device deployed, or `next-available` if you want to pick your next available reservation automatically. you want this device deployed
+* `tags` (Optional) - List of keywords to attach to the device's metadata.

 ## Attributes Reference